New Washington State law: Eviction Resolution Pilot Programs (ERPPs) and right to an attorney for tenants

 Additionally, your landlord has to offer you a chance to participate in the Eviction Resolution Pilot Program if they want to start an eviction case against you for owing rent.
 See below.

-If you want to know more about rent repayment plans, read (COVID-19): Should I enter into a rent repayment plan with my landlord?
+If you want to know more about rent repayment plans, read Coronavirus (COVID-19): Can my landlord evict me now?

 This program requires landlords in these counties to offer mediation to tenants who are behind on rent before filing an eviction case.
 If you are behind on rent, your landlord must send you a mediation notice.
 If you agree to mediation, you can either contact your local Dispute Resolution Center (DRC) or fill out the form your landlord sent you.
 You must do one of these within 14 days.
 If you do not respond within 14 days, your landlord could then file an eviction case with the court.
 Contact a lawyer right away if you get court documents.